+, 195

 Name Date of Birth

 Name of parent or guardian

-Post Office County
+Post Office

-What school did you last at tend?
+What school did you last att tend?

 When?
 What grade were you in?

-Did you complete this grade did you finish? ?If not, how much of the work
+Did you complete this grade?
+If not, how much of the work

-What grade do you think y ou can enter?
+What grade do you think yo ou can enter?

-(See course e of study in catalog)
+of study in catalog)

-Have you ever been suspend ed or expelled from school?
+Have you ever been suspende

 If so, why?
 Do you smoke cigarettes?

 Do you agree to refrain from the use of profane language, gambling,

-and intoxicating drinks whil e connected with this institution?
+and intoxicating drinks while e connected with this institution?

+Té ann anton this ashaal de as
-If you enter this school do y rou promise to be a diligent student, to

-be loyal to the institutio n, and obey all regulations?
+ou promise to be a diligent student, to n, and obey all regulations?

-Who will pay your expense s while here?
+Who will pay your expenses s while here?

 (Signed)

 (Name of Applicant)

-NOTE-The answers to the questions must be written by applicant.
+NOTE-The answers to the o questions must be written by applicant